hamsiHftm/IN306-Blog-Project/backend/README.md

 4. **Project structure**: Defined the overall project structure.
 5. **REST API paths added**: Added REST API endpoints for blog operations.
 6. **Entity**: I tried adding a new entity, but it didn't work.
 I need help fixing this or removing the entity entirely.
+7. **Entities**: All entity classes have been added for the project.
+8. **OpenAPI**: An OpenAPI specification has been added to the resources folder, but it is not yet complete.
+Due to time constraints, I was unable to finish it.
 This README provides a comprehensive overview of the blog application, including its functionality, project structure, additional classes, ideas for future enhancements, and instructions for setting up and running the application.